Osaka defends US Open crown with Barty leading top rivals

 An impressive collection of 20-something rivals among the world’s top 10 will take aim at the trophy.

-The group includes Czech Barbora Krejcikova, the French Open champion; second-ranked Wimbledon semi-finalist Aryna Sabalenka of Belarus; Wimbledon runner-up Karolina Pliskova of the Czech Republic; Sofia Kenin, the 2020 Australian Open winner; Canada’s Bianca Andreescu, the 2020 US Open winner who skipped last year’s event; 2020 French Open champion Iga Swiatek of Poland and Tokyo Olympic bronze medalist Elina Svitolina of Ukraine.
+The group includes Czech Barbora Krejcikova, the French Open champion; second-ranked Wimbledon semi-finalist Sabalenka; Wimbledon runner-up Karolina Pliskova of the Czech Republic; Sofia Kenin, the 2020 Australian Open winner; Canada’s Bianca Andreescu, the 2019 US Open winner who skipped last year’s event; 2020 French Open champion Iga Swiatek of Poland and Tokyo Olympic bronze medalist Svitolina.